 Cochin International Airport at Nedumbrassery is the nearest airport at nearly 125 kilometers away.

-Accomodation near the Guruvayur Temple / Guruvayoor Temple
+Accommodation near the Guruvayur Temple / Guruvayoor Temple

 There are many hotels with different rates suitable for all categories of pilgrims at Guruvayur.
-To cater to the ever-increasing number of pilgrims to Guruvayoor, there are a large number of new buildings, which are coming-up near to the temple and at nearby villages and cities.
+To cater to the ever-increasing number of pilgrims to Guruvayoor, there are a large number of new buildings, which are coming-up near to the temple and nearby villages and cities.